gluethegiant/gtg-rack/README.md

 ## Release Notes

 v.
+1.0.6 A Chilly November Release (November 15, 2019)

+- Fix issue with Bus Depot where fade out settings did not take immediately
+- Added post fader send to orange and blue on Mini Bus Mixer (through context menu)
+- Added ability to always default mixer strips to use post fader sends

+v.
 1.0.5 The Audition Release (November 11, 2019)

 - Fade in automation and three fade modulation modes added to Bus Depot